BloopAI/bloop/server/README.md

 bloop will recursively scan `/path/to/source` for repositories and start indexing them.
 It will also start a webserver.
 The location of the search index can be specified with the `--index-dir` parameter.
 By default it is stored in the system cache.

 bloop periodically checks for changes to local and remote repos and automatically reindexes if a change is detected.
-Indexing and polling can be disabled by passing the `--disable-background` and `disable-fsevents` flags.
+Indexing and polling can be disabled by passing the `--disable-background` and `--disable-fsevents` flags.

 The log level can be customized by setting the `BLOOP_LOG` env var.